 It Will Cost You Money

 You may still be paying off your undergraduate student loans or you may have significant financial responsibilities, such as a mortgage or a family to support.
 The addition of another monthly expense or loan deters many engineers from pursuing another degree.
-Again, remember that this is an investment that will pay YOU back in the long run, so it might be worth the short-term pain in order to reach your longer-term goals.
+Again, remember that this is an investment that -- with a master's in mechanical engineering salary -- will pay YOU back in the long run; so it might be worth the short-term pain in order to reach your longer-term goals.

 It Requires Dedication

 Remember what we said about spending your evenings and weekends on this?
 This will require a significant amount of discipline that is not for the faint of heart.
 You need to commit upfront and remember that commitment when the going gets tough further down the road.
 It’s not a bad idea to make a contract with yourself and display it prominently where you—and other members of your household—can see it to carry you through any challenges that lie ahead.